 Many people know Robbie’s for the tarpon (fish) feeding.
 You can purchase bait for a small fee to feed the fish on the docks.
 Getting it to them before one of the nearby pelicans tries to snatch it from you is almost a game in itself.
 I didn’t get too close since I had my son in the stroller, but my niece and my brother loved it.
 There’s also an open air market with several local vendors for handmade souvenirs and paintings.
 It’s definitely a great option if you’re looking for a locally made souvenir.
 There’s also a restaurant onsite, which is perfect for a drink outside at the bar with live music playing in the background.

-Day Trip or Overnight Trip to Key West
+Take an Overnight or Day Trip to Key West

-Key West is just about a 2-hour drive from Islamorada, so it’s totally doable for a day or quick overnight trip.
-We were fortunate enough to have the grandparents babysit overnight for a kid-free dinner and night out.
-(Which, let’s face it, we could barely stay up past 11pm.)
+Key West is a 2 hour drive from Islamorada, so it’s totally doable for a day or quick overnight trip.
+We were fortunate enough to have the grandparents babysit overnight for a kid-free dinner and night out during our week in Islamorada.

 The grandparents drove the kiddos down the next day and we visited the Key West Butterfly & Nature Conservatory.
 The look on my son’s face when seeing butterflies come right up to him for the first time was priceless.
-While the conservatory was small it was jam-packed with beautiful plants, birds and butterflies.
-We also took the requisite photo op at the Southernmost Point and spent time aimlessly walking around to take in the scenes in Key West.
+While the conservatory was small, it was jam-packed with beautiful plants, birds and butterflies.
+During our day in Key west, we also took the requisite photo op at the Southernmost Point and spent time aimlessly walking around.

-We made a lot of family meals at home while in Islamorada, but there are so many great places to eat.
-We’re always a fan of looking for outdoor places at warm weather destinations, and it’s a bonus if they have live music!
-Below are a few of our favorites for laid-back family dining.
+We made a lot of family meals at home during our trip, but there are so many great family friendly places to eat in Islamorada as well.
+We’re always a fan of looking for outdoor places at warm weather destinations.
+And it’s a bonus if they have live music!
+Below are a few of our favorite restaurants in Islamorada with outdoor seating.

 Lazy Dayz is of the most popular restaurants in Islamorada and a great choice for our first night out.
 The restaurant has a huge menu with a ton of fresh seafood options.
 The restaurant has ample space with a number of indoor/ outdoor seating areas.
 Lazy Dayz is also a great place to catch live music right on the beach.